-An estimated 248,530 cases of prostate cancer are expected to be diagnosed in the U.S. every year, according to the National Cancer Institute.
+An estimated 268,490 cases of prostate cancer are expected to be diagnosed in the U.S. every year, according to the National Cancer Institute.
 Roughly 3.3 million people are living with it.
-On average, one in nine men will be diagnosed in his lifetime.
+On average, one in eight men will be diagnosed in his lifetime.

 Anyone with a prostate, regardless of gender identity, has some risk of prostate cancer.
 Other main risk factors include:

 - Age: Prostate cancer is rare before age 40.
 The prostate tends to get bigger as men age, and most diagnoses occur in men who are 65 or older.

 - Race/ethnicity: Black men have a higher risk of aggressive prostate cancer at a younger age.

 - Family history: Men who have one or more close relatives (parent, sibling or child) with prostate cancer are at higher risk.

-- Genetics: People with changes in two genes, known as BRCA1 and BRCA2, are more likely to have prostate cancer and more likely to have a more aggressive form of the disease.
+- Genetics: People with changes in two genes, known as BRCA1 and BRCA2, are more likely to have prostate cancer.
+They are also more likely to have a more aggressive form of the disease.
 OHSU offers expert genetic counseling and testing to help patients learn about and manage their risk.